ut-ras/Mercury-2016/README.md

 >
 > I am waiting for someone else to finish their part.

 Don't make these mistakes!
-There will always be more work to be done for Mercury.
-We can deliver a successful product on time if we avoid this mentality.
-I believe that through better communication of our goals and expectations, we can deliver a successful product on time.
+We must avoid these mentalities since there will always be more work to be done for Mercury.
+I believe that through better communication of our goals and expectations we can deliver a successful product on time.
 As a result, this section should provide a tentative summmary for tracking our team's progress.

 #### Checkpoint Legend